 Implants come in different shapes and sizes and are made of saline or silicone (a type of gel).
 A plastic surgeon will help determine which type of implant is best for you.

 Another method for reconstructing the breast is to use tissue transferred from somewhere else in the body.
 The new breast is built using muscle from one of three locations:

-- TRAM (transverse rectus abdominus myocutaneous) Flap, an oval-shaped section of fat and skin in the abdomen
+- the TRAM (transverse rectus abdominus myocutaneous) flap, an oval-shaped section of fat and skin in the abdomen

-- Gluteal Free Flap, from the upper or lower buttocks
+- the gluteal free flap, from the upper or lower buttocks

-- Latissimus Dorsi Flap, from the upper back to the chest
+- the latissimus dorsi flap, from the upper back to the chest

 Once we finish creating the new breast, the other breast may be altered (with an implant, a reduction, or a lift) to achieve symmetry.
-In the final step, we’ll build a new nipple-areola complex, which can then be tattooed with a color similar to the other side.
+In the final step, we’ll build a new nipple-areola, which can then be tattooed with a color similar to the other nipple.

-Note that radiation therapy can sometimes cause damage to the skin that makes breast reconstruction challenging; our plastic surgeons have extensive experience with reconstruction for patients who have already had radiation therapy.
+Radiation therapy can sometimes cause damage to the skin that makes breast reconstruction challenging.
+Our plastic surgeons have extensive experience with reconstruction for patients who have already had radiation therapy.